NikhilSharma03/Spark-GRIP-Challenge/README.md

 The project for the task of the The Spark Foundation GRIP Program.

 - A header section with the logo.
-- Support exchange money with email.
+- Support money transfer with email.

 ## Demo